patmagauran/HomeServerConfig-Public/Part3-ComposeCore.md

 This requires some setup with google services: https://www.smarthomebeginner.com/traefik-forward-auth-google-oauth-2022/ You can follow that guide(Also note an older version was the major inspiration for the current state of this project.)

+## google_oauth_config
+Take the config you generate and copy it into the secrets folder so this container can access it

 # Section 6: Whats up docker
 ```